phasegenomics/FALCON-Phase/README.md

 4. Phew!
 Take a deep breath, you're almost done.

 5. Run the `snakemake` pipeline.
-To do so, on my computer, i need to be in a python 36 virtual environment.
+To do so, on my computer, I need to be in a python 3.6 virtual environment with numPy libraries loaded.
 This differs between machines, so you'll need to get that sorted out.
 Here's the command to run the FALCON-Phase snakemake pipeline:

 ```
-(py36) Zevs-MBP-2:pipeline zev$ snakemake -p
+(py36) $ snakemake -s snakefile --verbose -p
 ```

 Snakemake will start printing information to your screen about the process.
 This example dataset only takes a few minutes to run, but a "real" job will take longer and should be run in the background.
-Once everthing is done you should see the final file `hbird.diploid_phased.fasta` in the pipeline folder.
+Once everthing is done you should see the final file `test.diploid_phased.fasta` in the pipeline folder.

 Snakemake can be run on a cluster and submit jobs the scheduler.
 We have included an SGE cluster config file as an example.
 However, you'll need to setup the cluster config to match your cluster's settings.
 Below is the command to run snakemake on PacBio's SGE cluster.

 ```
-snakemake -j 50 --cluster-config pb_cluster.config.sge.json --cluster "qsub -S {cluster.S} -N {cluster.N} {cluster.P} -q {cluster.Q} {cluster.CPU} -e {cluster.E} -o {cluster.O} -V" -s snakefile --verbose -p --latency-wait 60
+snakemake -j 50 --cluster-config cluster.config.sge.json --cluster "qsub -S {cluster.S} -N {cluster.N} {cluster.P} -q {cluster.Q} {cluster.CPU} -e {cluster.E} -o {cluster.O} -V" -s snakefile --verbose -p --latency-wait 60
 ```